Math / 7th Grade / Unit 2: Operations with Rational Numbers

 7th Grade

-In Unit 2, seventh-grade students extend the operations of addition, subtraction, multiplication, and division to include positive and negative rational numbers.
+In Unit 2, 7th grade students extend the operations of addition, subtraction, multiplication, and division to include positive and negative rational numbers.
 Standards 7.NS.1 and 7.NS.2 represent a culmination in the extension of the four operations to all rational numbers.
 In this unit, students model addition and subtraction on the number line, and through repeated reasoning and application of properties of operations, they determine efficient rules for computing with rational numbers (MP.8).
 Students gain the ability to model a greater scope of real-world contexts to include situations involving elevation, temperature changes, debts and credits, and proportional relationships with negative rates of change (MP.4).
 They also develop greater fluency with evaluating numerical expressions, using the properties of operations to increase their flexibility in approach.

 Starting in first grade, students learn about the commutative and associative properties of addition, and the relationship between addition and subtraction.
 In third grade, students extend their understanding of the properties of operations to include multiplication and the distributive property.
 Throughout the years, students have applied these properties and relationships between the operations to whole numbers, fractions, and decimals.
-In seventh grade, all of these skills and concepts come together as students now operate with all rational numbers, including negative numbers.
+In 7th grade, all of these skills and concepts come together as students now operate with all rational numbers, including negative numbers.

 Included in the materials for this unit are some activities that aim to support and build students’ fluency with integer computations, especially mental math.
 See our Guide to Procedural Skill and Fluency for additional information and strategy and activity suggestions.